Need for a WISP Bandwidth Control or Traffic Management Solution

 However, in reality, there’s a lot more to WISP bandwidth control solutions than the simple ‘enforcement’ aspect.
 More importantly, how WISPs rate limit or ‘enforce’ their subscriber plans has a large impact on the customer experience.

 How WISPs Enforce Bandwidth or Rate-limit Customers Matters a Lot

 Almost all WISPs enforce subscriber plans.
 The choice of a WISP Bandwidth control or traffic shaping solution has a direct impact on subscriber’s Quality of Experience (QoE).
 Poor plan enforcement leads to the typical ‘my-internet-is-slow’ calls.
 Generally, when a customer calls in with such a complaint, it is often the case that they are downloading the latest windows updates, using many Netflix streams or otherwise hitting the bandwidth limit of their plan or connection.
 This doesn’t have to be the case.
 This bad QoE is the result of using poor plan enforcement techniques.

-Many WISPs deploy one of the three following WISP bandwidth control methods.
+Many WISPs deploy one of the following three WISP bandwidth control methods.
 While each does a good job of basically limiting customers to their plan speeds, their impact on QoE is often not understood or underrated by WISPs.

-Bottomline – AP-level shaping tools use simple queuing techniques which allow heavy/bulk applications like streaming video (for example, Netflix) to negatively impact the performance of smaller/ more interactive applications (like Gaming, VoIP, DNS queries).
+Bottomline – AP-level shaping tools use simple queuing techniques which allow heavy/bulk applications like streaming video (for example, Netflix) to negatively impact the performance of smaller/ more interactive applications (like Gaming, VoIP, and DNS queries).
 So if a household is streaming video and they max out their plan speed, all other applications/users will suffer.

 Bottomline – Router or CPE level shapers use simple queuing techniques allow heavy applications like streaming video to negatively impact the performance of interactive applications.